tomio13/RDM-Desktop/Readme.md

 While there is a strong trend to make them a default language interpreter, for a long time running javascript, recently pushing towards webassembly, they are anything but optimal on any platforms.
-Just looking at how much resoutces a common browser takes with a few (2-5) tabs open may convince you that these tools require quite some power.
-And especially to maintain security about what code is run and what data of the user can be harvested by specific websites require quite some computation power.
+Just looking at how much resources a common browser takes with a few (2-5) tabs open may convince you that these tools require quite some power.
+And especially to maintain security about what code is run and what data of the user can be harvested by specific websites requires computation power.
 Please do not misunderstand: they are excellent tools, but more specific clients may prove to be better.